ricsanfre/pi-cluster/documentation/backup.md

     - `longhorn` with read-write access to `longhorn` bucket.

-## Velero Installation and configuration
+## Velero installation and configuration

 Velero defines a set of Kuberentes' CRDs (Custom Resource Definition) and Controllers that process those CRDs to perform backups and restores.